mehwaffle10/Waffle_Balance/README.md

 - Can't be captured
 - Don't break while flipped
 - No spawn points
+- Can deploy at the top of the map
+- Can not deploy on enemy players

 ### Boats
 - Don't break on land (or if left alone???)